 Last month he restored hundreds of millions of dollars in U.S. aid to the Palestinians, which were cut off by Donald Trump because they were using the American cash to reward terrorists.

-Washington Examiner had a great piece about this today that the Biden administration, oh, they're condemning the recent violence and the Palestinian religious sites and subsequent explosive attacks against from Gaza towards Israel.
+Washington Examiner had a great piece about this today that the Biden administration, oh, they're condemning the recent violence and the Palestinian religious sites and subsequent explosive attacks from Gaza towards Israel.

-But what's what's missing in the discussion is the White House top spokeswoman doesn't take sides because it's Hamas that is firing the missiles into Israel.
+But what's missing in the discussion is the White House top spokeswoman doesn't take sides because it's Hamas that is firing the missiles into Israel.

-Israel's tried to pull back a little bit from the contentious situation that's been evolving and emerging in the Alaska Mosque area.
+Israel's tried to pull back a little bit from the contentious situation that's been evolving and emerging in the Alaska mosque area.

 You know, because we've had so many problems there.

-The Alaska Mosque Compound, a major holy site sacred to Muslims and people in Israel.
+The Alaska Mosque compound, a major holy site sacred to Muslims and people in Israel.

 I've been there.